bharatsonwane/team-orbit/frontend/docs/features/ROUTING.md

 # Routing and Navigation Guide

-This document describes the routing setup and navigation patterns used in the Lokvani frontend application.
+This document describes the routing setup and navigation patterns used in the TeamOrbit frontend application.

 ## 🛣️ Router Setup